Grunwald Gallery

 Grunwald Gallery of Art

 The Grunwald Gallery of Art is home to contemporary works by both professional and student artists.
-Exhibits incorporate art from a variety of contemporary genres and approaches, and can be experimental or traditional.
+Exhibitions incorporate art from a variety of contemporary genres and approaches, and can be experimental or traditional.

-The Grunwald Gallery frequently collaborates with artists, scientists, and scholars to produce exhibits that interpret visual art in a broader scientific or humanities context.
+The Grunwald Gallery frequently collaborates with artists, scientists, and scholars to produce exhibitions that interpret visual art in the broader context of science or the humanities.

 Exhibitions at the Grunwald Gallery